-3. Regional Competition Most Effective Attorney & Most Effective Witness Optional Opportunity
+3. Most Effective Attorney Certificate and Most Effective Witness Certificate

 The Nebraska State Bar Foundation's Mock Trial Program encourages coaches to teach high school students about civility and good sportsmanship.
-Included in the Case Materials and on the Bar Foundation website is a "Most Effective Attorney Certificate" and a "Most Effective Witness Certificate."
-At the conclusion of each trial, student team members will have the opportunity to select two opposing team members and present the certificates to the students.
+The Bar Foundation website hosts the Most Effective Attorney Certificate and the Most Effective Witness Certificate.
+Teams need to print these certificates to take to each trial.
+At the conclusion of each trial, student team members have the opportunity to select two opposing team members and present these certificates.